cap2002/bitcoinclassic/README.md

 echo 'server=1' >>  ~/.bitcoin/bitcoin.conf
 ```

-Verify config-file values are in the file:
+Verify config-file values are in the file.
 ```
 more ~/.bitcoin/bitcoin.conf
 ```

 ### Move blocks ###
-We now will move the blocks from the default location to the secondary drive, and create a static link.
+We now move the blocks from the default location to the secondary drive, and create a static link.

 ```
 cd /